top of page

 Dates: January 7 to February 13, 2025

-Deliverables: Table Prototype
+Deliverables: Furniture Prototype

 Materials: Cherry Wood and Osmo Polyx-Oil Satin Finish